shanselman/howtounmute.com/README.md

 ### Using Lync?

-In Lync, this means your cam and mic are turned off.
+In Lync, this means your phone and mic are turned off.

 ![image](images/lync.png "Lync")